Skip to Content

 This decision follows a summer of large wildfires that saw Bend frequently dealing with dangerous air quality levels, affecting local residents and the tourism industry.
 This year in Oregon, almost 1.8 million acres have burned, the most since record-keeping began.
 Homes and buildings are a major source of the planet-warming carbon pollution that is fueling more dangerous and frequent wildfires.

-The resolution warns that a failure to immediate action is needed to reduce greenhouse gas emissions would “exacerbate the impacts to the natural and human environments that have already started to manifest in the state.”
+The resolution warns that a failure to take immediate action to reduce greenhouse gas emissions would “exacerbate the impacts to the natural and human environments that have already started to manifest in the state.”

 “The city of Bend is committed to bold action on climate, and this resolution is an important step forward for our community.
 With this commitment, and the new Public Works Campus going all electric, it also reinforces that all electric buildings are affordable, and feasible in our community,” said Neil Baunsgard, Climate and Transportation Policy Manager at the Environmental Center.